runningthoughts/Word-Hammer/README.md

 ## Known Issues
 - If you use <Return> to submit your answer, you must keep using the <Return> key.
 If you use the Continue button, you must keep using the Continue button.
 If you change modes, you will either see the app stop checking your answers, or double-skipping questions, depending on which mode you used first.
 This is planned to be fixed in the future.
 - For now, for the same prompt, SambaNova will return the same questions.

+### If you decide to use the code yourself, you will need to add your own API key to the PHP code.
+You can get one from SambaNova.